Elahe-Forge/development/apps/news-research/README.md

     - To deploy all stacks in the app: `cdk deploy --all`

 10. After deployment, a `NEWSAPIEndpoint` will be returned as output.
 Use it to invoke the API
-    - To run for all the companies available in `news-research-issuers-table`, run
+    - To run for all the issuers available in an athena table, run
         ```
         curl -X POST https://api-gateway-url/run-all
         ```